eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/configuration/completion-setup/index.md

 ## Installation

+!!! info

+    The installation commands for the completion recently changed.
+    Use the following lines for the completion setup of cmemc >= 23.3.
+    If using an older version, look at the [old documenation](https://documentation.eccenca.com/23.1/automate/cmemc-command-line-interface/configuration/completion-setup/).

 In order to enable tab completion with **zsh** run the following command:

 ``` shell-session title="completion setup for zsh"